efabless/openlane2/docs/source/glossary.md

     Short for "Comma-separated Values".

     A text file that represents tabular data.

 JSON

     Short for JavaScript Object Notation.

-    A data interchange format derived from JavaScript supporting numeric, boolean and string values as well as lists and hashmaps composed of the above.
+    A data interchange format derived from JavaScript supporting numeric, Boolean and string values as well as lists and hashmaps composed of the above.

     OpenLane uses JSON as the primary form for loading and storing configuration